-㉗ Last thing what I would like to share with you is, “Change yourself acting to change the world.”
-Almost during two years after getting worse my eyes, I thought many things to do, but nothing have changed because I just thinking without acting.
-I would like to say to you all, say out loud what you think, ask somebody, talk somebody, create something and sell.
+The last thing what I would like to share with you is, “Change yourself by acting to change the world.”
+For almost two years after my eyes got worse, I thought of many things to do, but nothing changed, because I just was thinking without acting.
+I would like to say to you all, say out loud what you think, ask somebody, talk to somebody, create something and sell it.
 If you consider starting a company, you should use your time once a week for that purpose.
-Today, your action to come here itself, it’s a first step toward entrepreneur.
-I also try to keep acting.
+Today, your action in coming here, in itself, is a first step toward entrepreneurship.
+I also try to keep on acting.
 Why don’t you act together with me?

-SL Hatsuse＞10
+(Slide 10)

-Harada／㉙ We already made some questions beforehand to guest speakers, let me ask the answer.
-If the time schedule permits, I would like to invite questions from the floor.
-The first question is, what kind of difficulties you had when you started up enterprise, and how did you overcome such difficulties.
-And what kind of support was helpful?
-Please answer by turns.
+Harada/ We already have made up some questions beforehand for the guest speakers, so let me ask them.
+If the schedule permits, then I would like to invite questions from the floor.
+The first question is: What kind of difficulties did you have when you started up your enterprise, and how did you overcome such difficulties?
+What kind of support was helpful?
+Please answer in turn.

-Namchok／㉚ My difficulty was to figure out what was the ideal of business model.
-In Thailand, if a person with wheelchair tries to take action would be limited to just social services.
-It was difficult when we tried to launch business that is not for charity service.
+Namchok/ My difficulty was to figure out what was the ideal of business model.
+In Thailand, if a person in a wheelchair tries to take action, it would be limited just to social services.
+It was difficult when we tried to launch a business that was not for charity service.
 When I met somebody, he asked me what background I had.
-People know what is IT but they do not know about doing IT business.
-When I explained my framework to make big projects, person with disabilities might think it is charity service and product, but it is not.
+People know what is IT, but they do not know about doing IT business.
+When I explained my framework to make big projects, a person with disabilities might think it is a charity service and product, but it is not.
 It must be a 100% business.
-With just by my effort, it was impossible but with collaboration of friends, I could do it.
-Sometimes I struggled by lack of money, but continued to moving ahead to grasp the chance.
-If I could not keep my passion, I could not continue.
-But I thought if I just keep going, I could meet some investors for the system.
+With just by my effort, it was impossible, but with collaboration from friends, I could do it.
+Sometimes I struggled by lack of money, but I continued to move ahead to grasp the chance.
+If I had not kept my passion, I could not have continued.
+But I thought that if I just keep going, I may meet some investors for the system.

-Onaka／㉛ In my challenge, I faced many difficulties.
-Some client had a preferred seat, if the seat was occupied, the client could not wait for and went out of cafe.
-Because of my deafness, sometimes the communication with client not went well.
-So, turnover rate of seats was bad, it was one of my difficulties.

-And I have issue with smoking.
-So I stick a bill of “No Smoking”.
-But some client from the time of former owner wanted to smoke in cafe.
-So, the coordination was difficult for me.
-They smoked before and I have to ask them not to smoke.
+Onaka/ In my challenge, I faced many difficulties.
+Some clients had a preferred seat, but if the seat was occupied, the client would not wait for it and left the cafe.
+Because of my deafness, sometimes communication with clients did not go well.
+So, the turnover rate of the seats was bad; it was one of my difficulties.
+I have an issue with smoking.
+So I stuck up a bill: “No Smoking”.
+But some clients from the time of the former owner wanted to smoke in the cafe.
+So, coordination was difficult for me.
+They smoked before, but I had to ask them not to smoke.

-Hatsuse／㉜ My advice to whom wants to start the company is that if you don’t have enough money, you should better think about the business which can be developed without much money.
-So I chose the business to sell knowledge and knowhow of employment of handicapped persons.
-Because no seed money was required.
-What need was just my effort.
-But after starting a business, you may be tried your human capacity, relationship with other people and your stance with good faith, all what you fostered till today.
+Hatsuse/ My advice to whomever wants to start the company is that if you do not have enough money, you would be better to think about the business that can be developed without much money.
+So, I chose the business of selling knowledge and know-how of employment of disabled persons.
+No seed money was required.
+What was needed was just my effort.
+But after starting a business, you may be tried by your human capacity, relationship with other people, and your stance with good faith, all that you have fostered until today.

-01:08:37